Prof YAN, Zi 晏子

 Other conference paper

 Au, M. L., Sin, K. F., Yan, Z., F.C.
-Ho & Leung, K. W. (2011, 12).
+Ho & Leung, K. W. (2011, December).
 The knowledge transfer in enhancing the pedagogical practices in special schools.
-Poster presented in the “Knowledge Exchange Conference: Knowledge Transforming Society”, jointly organized by HKIEd with the other seven UGC-funded institutions, Hong Kong
+Poster presented in the “Knowledge Exchange Conference: Knowledge Transforming Society”, jointly organized by HKIEd with the other seven UGC-funded institutions, Hong Kong.

-Au, M. L., Sin, K. F., Yan, Z. & Leung, K. W. (2011, 4).
+Au, M. L., Sin, K. F., Yan, Z. & Leung, K. W. (2011, April).
 The effect of lesson study on mathematics instructions for children with severe intellectual disabilities.
-Poster presented in the SAALED Congress: From Inclusion to Belonging, organized by The Southern African Association for Learning and Educational Differences, South Africa
+Poster presented in the SAALED Congress: From Inclusion to Belonging, organized by The Southern African Association for Learning and Educational Differences, South Africa.

-Au, M. L., Sin, K. F., Yan, Z. & Leung, K. W. (2011, 4).
+Au, M. L., Sin, K. F., Yan, Z. & Leung, K. W. (2011, April).
 The knowledge transfer in enhancing the pedagogical practices in special schools for students with intellectual disabilities.
-Poster presented in the SAALED Congress: From Inclusion to Belonging, organized by The Southern African Association for Learning and Educational Differences, South Africa
+Poster presented in the SAALED Congress: From Inclusion to Belonging, organized by The Southern African Association for Learning and Educational Differences, South Africa.

 Creative and Literary Works, Consulting Reports and Case Studies